User Guide

 Unfreezes the current selection of persons displayed.
 Any changes to the selection which were previously withheld

-due to a freeze
+due to a freeze will now be applied.

 Format: unfreeze